zarpafantasma/corpus_rythmos/IV- Narrative_Works/N1_ARCHITECT_PROTOCOL/N1_PROTOCOL_10_en-US_CHRONO_STASIS.md

 ## Abstract

 The Aetherion's high-coherence core does not merely enable trans-reality navigation.
-It creates a **localized zone of altered temporal flow**—a region where time passes at a different rate than in the surrounding environment.
+It creates a **localized zone of altered temporal flow**, a region where time passes at a different rate than in the surrounding environment.
 This capability, when deliberately exploited, produces what we designate **Time Pockets**: controlled bubbles of accelerated or decelerated time.

 This protocol establishes the physics of temporal manipulation, the operational parameters for Time Pocket generation, and the strategic applications of Chrono-Stasis for N-1 Architect operations.

-**Core Capability:** Within a Time Pocket, years can pass while only days elapse outside—or conversely, external centuries can pass while internal observers experience mere moments.
+**Core Capability:** Within a Time Pocket, years can pass while only days elapse outside, or conversely, external centuries can pass while internal observers experience mere moments.
 Time becomes a navigable dimension, not merely a constraint.

 ---